 The fear of the unknown and the growing coronavirus cases is creating an enormous burden on healthcare providers.
 Soon the demand for doctors might outrun the availability of healthcare providers.
 But one thing’s for sure.
 The coronavirus won’t impact the supply of health providers equally in all the areas of the country.

 For what’s worth, telehealth will cater to the needs of the heavily impacted areas by taking the supply of healthcare providers from one part of the country to the other.
 To put it another way.
 It will help with load balancing.
-For example, distant patients can now easily reach the doctors of medical clinic Santa Ana, Ca, via virtual visits.
+For example, distant patients can now easily reach the doctors of the medical clinic in Santa Ana, Ca, via virtual visits.

 Some healthcare systems are contracting national telehealth companies such as Amwell, MDLIVE, or Teladoc Health to reduce the gap in demand and supply.
 And a few others are relying on online doctors as a part of their virtual care team.
 Just imagine, all these providers are geographically dispersed.
 Therefore, telehealth enables all doctors across the borders to come together.
 And serve patients’ needs, especially in the overwhelmed hotspot areas.
 Although some healthcare providers might feel that such services could cause licensing, credentialing, and liability issues, President Donald Trump thinks otherwise.